 Personal Items

 The school provides the necessary equipment for classroom and school day activities.
 Students should not bring items such as athletic equipment, electronic devices, toys, or other similar personal items to school unless they have the prior permission of their classroom teacher or a school administrator.
-The school is not responsible for ruined or lost personal equipment.
+The school is not responsible for damaged or lost personal items or equipment.

 Physical Education

 The school district requires students to receive physical education to assist them in developing gross and fine motor skills.
-Students are not required to wear PE uniforms, but are encouraged to wear tennis shoes for P.E.
+Students are not required to wear P.E. uniforms, but are encouraged to wear tennis shoes for P.E.

 Physical Exam